Applications must be postmarked by October 14, 2019

-The high school division competition will be held on Sunday, October 29, 2017 in Esber Recital Hall.
-It is open to students currently in grades 9-12.
-There is a one-time, non-refundable $75.00 application fee required.
-Checks or money orders should be made payable to "Penn State University" and include "Garcia Piano Competition" and the name of the applicant in the memo line.
-Application fee must be postmarked by October 6, 2017.
+The high school competition will be held on Sunday, November 10, 2019.
+It is open to piano students currently in grades 9-12.
+There is a one-time, non-refundable $75.00 application fee required for participation.
+Checks or money orders (which can be obtained from the post office for a small fee) should be made payable to "Penn State University."
+Please include "Garcia Piano Competition" and the name of the applicant in the memo line.
+Application fee postmarked by October 14, 2019.
 Send checks to:

 - Garcia Piano Competition, c/o Christopher Guzman

 - 233 Music Building I